SLI239/featured_articles_metadata_etl/README.md

 1.  **Wikimedia Cliend Id and Client Secret**\
   Take a look at [Getting started with Wikimedia APIs](https://api.wikimedia.org/wiki/Getting_started_with_Wikimedia_APIs)
 2.  **AWS Stack**\
   Create an S3 bucket and Glue Crawler using AWS the Cloud Formation Template (aws_create_stack.yaml).
-Make sure that the name of the S3 bucket is *articles-metadata-bucket*
+Make sure that the name of the S3 bucket is *articles-metadata-bucket* and download AWS access key
 3.  **Docker Desktop**\
   Installation guide on the official website is [here](https://docs.docker.com/compose/install/)